iamdudeman/react-cross-platform-boilerplate/README.md

 Running this command will cause the web bundle to be rebuilt whenever anything in shared or web changes.
 You can then view the the site on "localhost:1337"
 ```
+$ npm run dev-server  # run this in another terminal first
 $ npm run web:dev     # leave this running for bundle.js build on file update
-$ npm run dev-server  # run this in another terminal
 ```
 ## Testing
 Runs tests in Mocha using Enyzme for shallow rendering.